Buying a property in Italy can be really exciting!

 Before applying, it is advisable to budget for all the cost of a property purchase.
 Indeed, the buyer is responsible for paying the notary, the estate agent and the geometra fees, as well as any legal representative fees.
 The buyer is also charged with all sale and transfer of property fees.

-Other restrictive clauses may be included in the documentation submitted for signature to the buyer, such as limitations of liability, lack of any legal commitments on the part of the seller, etc. The presence of these one-sided clauses is usually shown by the request to sign the same document twice.
-This is a requirement of Italian law for unfair, unbalanced or unusual clauses, and should be a warning to the foreign buyer not to sign the particular document, without prior legal advice.
+Other restrictive clauses may be included in the documentation submitted to the buyer, such as limitations of liability, lack of any legal commitments on the part of the seller, etc. The presence of these one-sided clauses can be spotted usually by the request to sign the same document twice for ratification.
+This is a requirement of Italian law for unfair, unbalanced or unusual clauses, and should be a warning to the foreign buyer not to sign the particular document, without receiving prior legal advice.

 4. Preliminary Contract